A Novel Spreading-Factor-Index-Aided LoRa Scheme: Design and Performance Analysis: Simulation Results and Discussion

-Figs.~\ref{fig3} and \ref{fig4} are present the theoretical and simulation results of the proposed SFI-LoRa scheme.
-The term ``sim." denotes the simulation result, whereas ``the." indicates the theoretical analysis.
-A high consistency can be observed between the theoretical SER curves and the simulated ones across various parameter settings.
-It validates the accuracy of our theoretical derivation in Section~IV.
+Figs.~\ref{fig3} and \ref{fig4} present the theoretical and simulation results of the proposed SFI-LoRa scheme.
+The term ``sim." denotes the simulation result with imperfect SF orthogonality,\footnote{In the scenario of imperfect SF orthogonality, the LoRa signal with a given SF suffers from the interference from other LoRa signals with different SFs.} whereas ``the." indicates the theoretical analysis with perfect SF orthogonality assumption.
+As observed, a high consistency can be observed between the theoretical SER curves and the simulated ones across various parameter settings.
+In particular, the theoretical SER results of the proposed SFI-LoRa scheme with perfect orthogonality assumption only have trivial gaps (less than $0.1$ dB) to their corresponding simulated SER results with imperfect orthogonality in the low-SNR region.
+This not only validates the accuracy of our theoretical derivation in Section~IV, but also verifies the rationality of our assumption in the theoretical derivation.